Back to Guides

 Your N4 Process Needs to Be Tight

-With only 7 days before you can file, there is no room for sloppy paperwork.
-An N4 with the wrong termination date or incorrect arrears calculation can void the notice - and now you have lost a week of a timeline that used to be two weeks.
+Once the 7-day window takes effect, there will be no room for sloppy paperwork.
+An N4 with the wrong termination date or incorrect arrears calculation can void the notice - and you would lose a week of a timeline that used to be two weeks.
+The discipline pays off today too, while the 14-day rule still applies.

 Double-check everything: tenant names match the lease exactly, the rental unit address is complete, your arrears math is airtight.
-Small errors that might have been annoying before are now genuinely costly.
+Small errors that might have been annoying before will be genuinely costly once the timeline shortens.

-The new disclosure requirements mean you need a system for organizing evidence.
+Once the disclosure requirements take effect, you will need a system for organizing evidence.
 Rent ledgers showing payment history.
 Communication records.
 Photos with timestamps if there is property damage involved.
-All of it needs to be ready to share before the hearing.
+All of it will need to be ready to share before the hearing.

 If you have been keeping records in a shoebox or a random email folder, now is the time to get organized.
 The LTB will specify disclosure deadlines, and missing them could mean your evidence does not get considered.